What is the purpose of SDG 15?

-SDG 15 is about protecting, restoring and promoting sustainable use of terrestrial ecosystems.
-Sustainably manage forests, combat desertification.
-Halt and reverse land degradation and stop biodiversity loss.
-These goals are vital for human and species existence.
-Therefore, SDG 15 is aiming to highlight that it is not enough for business to just focus on the environmental impact from their operations.
+SDG 15 is about protecting, restoring and promoting the sustainable use of terrestrial ecosystems.
+One of sustainability’s goals is to combat also desertification, halt and reverse land degradation and stop the biodiversity loss.
+These goals are vital for humans and existent species.
+Therefore, SDG 15 is aiming to highlight that it is not enough for businesses just to focus on the environmental impact from their operations.
 The scale is much bigger.

 As climate change worsens, droughts become more and more common.
 Consequently, desertification spreads.
 In combination with deforestation and soil depletion, the area of arable land is shrinking.
 As a result of that, soils become less fertile which leads to food scarcity.

 SDG 15 aims to reduce the negative impact on the land.
-Here are some examples how can it be done.
-For instance, by taking action to reduce the toll on natural habitats.
-Halt the loss of biodiversity and via numerous protection and restoration initiatives.
-Prevent further extinction of threatened species.
+Here are some examples about how it can be done.
+For instance, take action to reduce the toll on natural inhabitants, halt the loss of biodiversity through numerous protection and restoration initiatives, prevent further extinction of threatened species.

-Introduce policies which regulate the introduction and impact of invasive species on ecosystems.
-This will limit harmful effects caused by invasive species.
+By introducing policies which regulate the impact of invasive species in ecosystems, it will limit harmful effects caused by those species.

-Protect natural areas from illegal logging and poaching by implementing sustainable forest management.
-This is a key to preserving a healthy, ecosystems.
+Protecting natural areas from illegal logging and poaching can be done by implementing sustainable forest management.
+This is a key for preserving healthy ecosystems.

 Consumer Goods Forum – Zero deforestation: The consumer good forum, has resolved to help achieve zero net deforestation in supply chains for all 400 member companies by 2020.
 Many members are now coordinating their work to bring more sustainable sources of key commodities such as palm oil, soy and beef into their supply chains.(Source: SDG industry matrix – Food, Beverage and Consumer Goods)